lvankampenhout/libvector/README.md

 ## Usage notes
 Some operations require additional information, for instance the ice cover or the topographic height of columns.
-*The documentation needs to be updated to reflect these extra requirements.*
+**Alas, the documentation about this still needs to be written.**
-The package will yield an error message in case a requirement hasn't been met.
+Luckily, the package will yield an error message in case a requirement hasn't been met.

 ## Getting help
 Create an Github issue at https://github.com/lvankampenhout/libvector or contact me at L.vankampenhout@uu.nl